 How Do F1 Drivers Drink?

 Even though the driver can continue to drink throughout the race, they don’t have an unlimited supply.
 This is because, once again, they need to keep the weight down.
-But even with the amount they drink, the amount they sweat due to these high temperatures usually means they are never hydrated enough to need to go to the bathroom during a race.
+But even with the volume they drink, the amount they sweat due to the high temperatures usually means they are never hydrated enough to need to go to the bathroom during a race.

-They simply sweat so much that they are constantly losing the fluids that they are taking on, and all of the fluids they drank before the race.
-But with the harsh conditions, strong forces, and very high pressure that the drivers are under when racing, it is still fair to assume that there will definitely be occasions where the drivers just need to go.
+They simply sweat so much that they are constantly losing the fluids that they are taking on, along with all of the fluids they drank before the race.
+But with the harsh conditions, strong forces, and very high pressure that the drivers are under when racing, it is still fair to assume that there will definitely be occasions where the drivers just need to go!

 F1 drivers can pee during races, but if they need to go they must do so in their suits.
 There are no bathroom breaks in Formula 1 outside of the occasional red flag delay, but drivers are under such immense strain and pressure during a race that many simply never need to go.